Super Lawyers

 Victims know that their attorney is not going to help them heal.
 Our job is to get as much money for our clients as possible.
 Clearly, permanent shoulder injuries will have a greater settlement value than injuries that fully resolve.
 Higher-energy or high-level cases where vehicle property damage is high will also drive settlement value.

 The average shoulder injury verdict approaches $100,000.
 Shoulder injury cases often settle for much less.
 Insurance companies and even car accident attorneys habitually undervalue these cases.
 Why?
-Because they do consider challenges that are specific to shoulder injuries.
+Because they don’t consider challenges specific to shoulder injuries.

 Sample Verdicts and Settlements in Shoulder Damage Cases

 Below are verdicts and settlements in selected shoulder injury cases.
-Most of these are car, truck, or motorcycle accident cases that comprise the vast majority of these claims (because the bar is higher to climb in premises liability cases).
+Most of these are car, truck, or motorcycle accident cases that comprise most of these claims (because the bar is higher to climb in premises liability cases).

-These case outcomes are instructive in helping you understand the value of these claims.
+These case outcomes are instructive and help you understand the value of these claims.
 But they are just one tool of many and, used alone, are not predictive of the value of an individual case.

-• 2022, Maryland: $111,860 Verdict: The plaintiff was driving an MTA bus when the defendant made a left turn in front of the bus and struck the front passenger side.
+• 2022, Maryland: $111,860 Verdict: The plaintiff was driving an MTA bus when the defendant turned in front of the bus and struck the front passenger side.
 The plaintiff claimed she sustained a right shoulder injury that required surgical intervention, headaches, and unspecified neck and back injuries.
 The verdict included $27,940 for past medical expenses, $58,920 for past lost wages (which seems very high), and $25,000 for pain and suffering damages.

 • 2022, Maryland: $40,000 Verdict: The plaintiff was stopped in traffic for a red light when a vehicle operated by the defendant collided with the rear of his vehicle and pushed it up against the vehicle in front of him.
 The plaintiff allegedly suffered a sprained shoulder, but his primary injury was lumbar disc herniation.
 He also claimed back sprains and headaches.
 The $40,000 award was all pain and suffering and included no medical expenses.
 Only a fraction of this was probably for the shoulder sprain.